Maggid: Generations of the Shoah

 Why is this important?

 Survivor testimony is a powerful tool that prompts genuine caring and behavioral change in students.
-As the number of Holocaust survivors who are available and able to provide personal testimony diminishes, our best resource for carrying on their narratives and legacies is their children (2Gs) and grandchildren (3Gs).
+As the number of Holocaust survivors who are available and able to provide personal testimony diminishes, our best resource for continuing their narratives and legacies is their children (2Gs) and grandchildren (3Gs).
 We must pass the baton now to bolster Holocaust education and to ensure these factual accounts are not lost.

 Who is leading the workshop?